I recently read a pair of articles. They’re really quite different in almost every way, but I think they both touch on the same problem.

 The problem is familiar.
 Politically, we are splintering in to factions with intractable issues dividing us.
 Given that we got here from what we all remember as a less trying time, it would seem like there must be a way back.
-We could, of course, hope simply to eliminate our opponents from the political arena.
-While this seems to be the preference from all side, it hardly seems likely without a much genocide and reeducation camping.
+We could, of course, simply endeavor to eliminate our opponents from the political arena.
+While this seems to be the preference from all sides, it hardly seems likely without much genocide and reeducation camping.
 The alternative would be to find what brings us together, rather than what drives us apart.

 When Baker and Young finally arrive at their political solution, about midway through the article, it does not appear that they have any intention of seeking out a path to reconciliation.
 Instead, they’ve come up with a political program of their own; one which they deem to be just the compromise we need.
-I don’t know if, at this point, the particulars are that important, but their plan is to increase spending on infrastructure and civic projects, as well as to raise taxes to facilitate a reduction in corporate tax rates.
+I don’t know if, at this point, the particulars are that important, but their plan is to increase spending on infrastructure and civic projects, as well as to raise taxes generally to facilitate a reduction in corporate tax rates.
 Certainly there is support for just such proposals.
 Perhaps even broad support.
 But there also there are many who (for various reasons) would oppose these initiatives.
 Many of those opponents would be just as earnest as the authors in their desire to serve the common interest of all Americans.

 In the end, I interpret the message of Mssrs.
 Baker and Young, juxtaposing as they have the violence and incivility in today’s politics with their own sensible plan, that in order not to be an “extremist”, you need to back their favored position.
 Essentially this echoes the language of the partisan actors causing those very problems that they are claiming to solve.